 What should this look like in the file?
 At minimum, it’s a completion-stage working paper (or a distinct section of your completion memo) that lists each fraud risk identified at planning, the responses designed, the evidence obtained, any new fraud risk factors identified during fieldwork, and your evaluation of whether the original risk assessment still holds given everything you’ve seen.
 If new fraud risk factors emerged during the audit that weren’t covered in the planning-stage discussion, this is where you document how you addressed them.

-The analytical review tool can help flag unusual fluctuations at the completion stage that might indicate previously unidentified fraud risk factors.
+The ISA 520 analytical review calculator can help flag unusual fluctuations at the completion stage that might indicate previously unidentified fraud risk factors.

 Documenting identified or suspected fraud